 - Short barreled air hammers with low cfm are suitable for light work that require dexterity and control rather than sheer power, such as cutting through sheet metal and body panels.

 - Stroke length: Stroke length is the distance the piston travels with each cycle, and this figure is usually given in terms of inches.
 A typical, medium-duty air hammer will have a stroke length of 2-5/8 inches and can go up to 3 inches.
-The longer the stroke length, the higher the velocity that the piston can achieve at the end of one stroke cycle, and the more power it can deliver to the chisel.
+The longer the stroke length, the higher the piston's velocity at the end of one stroke cycle, and the more power it can deliver to the chisel.

 - Compressor/Tank Size: An air compressor and air hammer perform professional work, maintenance, and repair tasks easier and faster.
 Compressor tank size, motor horsepower (hp), air volume output (CFM), and air pressure (psi) must be sufficient to operate the air hammer.
 The volume of air the compressor can produce (CFM) and the air pressure contained in the tank (psi) are the most important considerations.
 These specifications are typically marked on the tank’s label.
 Each air impact hammer requires a minimal CFM (cubic feet per minute) at a prescribed psi (pounds per square inch) to properly operate at full efficiency.